 Online verification is somewhat similar to database verification but goes a step further.
 It makes use of several techniques to validate government-issued IDs provided by an individual.
 Online verification could apply a series of techniques including artificial intelligence, and human and computer reviews for multi-stage validation.

 Typically, the individual is mandated to snap a headshot of themselves holding a valid ID. the process goes ahead to validate if the person holding the ID is the same person in the ID.
 Although secure, many users find the process stressful and this may cause drop-offs.
+However, it remains one of the most reliable online identity verification methods for verifying customer identity at scale.

 5. Two-factor authentication or multi-factor authentication (2FA or MFA)